wangzlab/COPD_Resistome/README.md

 This pipeline integrates the blast6out results from ARGsOAP v2.0 stage two analysis and taxonomic annotation (by Kraken2) of the extracted ARG-related reads from ARGsOAP v2.0 stage one analysis.

-The pipeline generates read counts of each ARG, and calculates the read counts contributed by from each microbial taxa.
+The pipeline generates read counts of each ARG, and estimated microbial species contribution by the read counts contributed by each species in the microbiota to that ARG.